autonity/aut/README.md

-# Autonity Utility Tool (`aut`)
+# Autonity CLI

+A command-line tool that exposes all the functionality of Autonity from the convenience of the command-line.
+It can be used interactively or executed from a shell script.
+Connecting directly to the Autonity JSON-RPC endpoint of your choice, it allows you to:

+- create new ATN and NTN accounts or import keys
+- list balances for any native asset or ERC-20 token
+- transfer assets to different account
+- sign or verify messages using private/public keys
+- make smart contract calls from the command-line
+- query block information or protocol state
+- manage the your validator node state
+- delegate stake and claim staking rewards

-A command-line RPC client for Autonity.
-Run `aut --help` for the list of all commands and options.
+After installing, run `aut --help` for a list of all commands and options.

 ## Quick Start